• Skip to main content

 Red beetroot with stems and leaves

 The bright red color of beets is a strong sign that they’re rich in antioxidants and there are plenty of nutrients to be found too.
-As for folate, you get roughly 37% of your daily intake from a cup of the raw beets.
+As for folate, you get roughly 37% of your daily intake from a cup of raw beets.

 The folate content might change somewhat if you cook the beets, but you’ll still be getting a decent amount of folate either way.
 And, if you don’t want to rely on beetroots themselves, you could try beetroot juice instead.